Lemii/lisk-reward-distributor/README.md

-percentage			Total sharing percentage fee				Transaction fee that will be deducted from payment threshold			Payout threshold script_path			Path to Lisk Reward Distributor script lisk-php_path			Path to lisk-php exclusions			Addresses that will be excluded from reward calcution and distribution dev 				Enable or disable "dev mode" dev-node			Alternative node dev-script_path			Alternative path to Lisk Reward Distributor script dev-timestamp			Custom pre-defined timestamp
+percentage			Total sharing percentage fee				Transaction fee that will be deducted from payment threshold			Payout threshold lisk-php_path			Path to lisk-php exclusions			Addresses that will be excluded from reward calcution and distribution dev 				Enable or disable "dev mode"
 ```
-While `dev` is `true`, a few things operate in a different way;
-- An alternative set of `dev` variables is used
-- All payment TXs will be printed to screen rather than pushed out to the network.
+While `dev` is `true`, all payment TXs will be printed to screen rather than pushed out to the network.

 Node ports: